An Outline of WDSrx’s Plan for Cold Chain Logistics

 Transportation Management: “Ship-to-Label” regulations require that temperature-regulated pharmaceutical drug products are maintained within the stated temperature range during storage and also during transport.
 The WDSrx Transportation Management department collects all pertinent data about delivery specifications to determine the most efficient and effective method to fulfill client requirements.
 As an independent company, WDSrx works with several trusted and approved air freight forwarders to maximize available options and minimize risk.

 Information Technology: Rules for maintaining compliance within the pharmaceutical supply chain are becoming more complex.
 In addition to increased regulations, regulatory authorities are increasing the compliance requirements for an expanding list of medicines not previously covered by temperature-control oversight including many CRT (Controlled Room Temperature) products.
 The WDSrx Information Technology team is responsible for monitoring, collecting and transmitting data about temperature, humidity and other variables to assure standards are maintained that assure patient health.

-For further information about WDSrx Temperature Regulated Capabilities please email Larry Hotz, WDSrx Marketing Manager at firstname.lastname@example.org or call (561) 998-3885 x 304.
+For further information about WDSrx Temperature Regulated Capabilities and pharmaceutical cold chain logistics, please email Larry Hotz, WDSrx Marketing Manager at firstname.lastname@example.org or call (561) 998-3885 x 304.